tagomoris/shib/README.md

 **This feature is very weak**.
 Users can bypass by userscripts or raw http requests.
 Consider `require_always` for more safe configuration.

+### http_basic_auth

+With configuration above, shib shows dialog to input username/password, and delegate input data to the webpage specified by `url`, which is protected by HTTP basic authentication.

+## Miscellaneous configurations

 ### Require authentication for query execution (including non-browsers)

 To enforce authentication to execute queries, specify `require_always: true` in `auth` section.